 For example, if someone is interacting with a travel company, the experience that may be important to them during the research stage may be very different from what’s important during the advocacy stage.

-When they’re researching travel options, they may want to experience content in a way that makes it easy to find information quickly, on their mobile phone, in their native language.
-After they’ve had their vacation, it may be more important to have information delivered directly to them that they can share with friends and family and that is targeted to their specific travel preferences.
+During the research stage while they’re researching travel options, customers may want to experience content in a way that makes it easy to compare options, and quickly find information on their mobile phone in their preferred language.
+After they’ve had their vacation, if they’re happy with the service they received, they may become advocates for the travel service.
+At this stage, it may be more important to have information delivered directly to them that they can easily share with friends and family and that is targeted to their specific travel preferences.

 People have different expectations of content experiences at each stage of the customer journey and it’s important to consider the distinctions.

 Topics are what you explicitly talk about through your content.
 They’re the informational needs that customers most often come looking for and are often the easiest way to give your customer exactly what they need.